parmentelat/asynciojobs/sphinx/README.md

-We can now look at the result:
+We can now look at the result, where you can recognize the logic of example B:

 ![example B as a png file](readme-example-b.png)